bakercms/BakerCMS-Plugins/category_manager/readme.txt

-Category Manager Plugin for Hotaru CMS
+Category Manager Plugin for Baker CMS
 --------------------------------------
 Created by: Nick Ramsay